 Reduce your expenses.
 As discussed in previous chapters, it is important to be clear about your needs (by this, we mean your essential expenses) and wants (non-essential expenses).
 If you track your expenses according to your priorities, you will spend less.
-The "no-spending budget" and "survival budget" are useful approaches to reducing expenses.
-And with less expenses, you can put that money into your savings.
+The "no-spending budget" and "survival budget" are useful approaches to reducing you can put that money into your savings.